 1) Students and staff should be moved safely and respectfully to a a separate space for evaluation.

 2) The individual should be provided a mask, wash his/her hands and students should be supervised by a staff member who maintains at least six feet distance and uses appropriate PPE.

 3) Parents are notified to pick up students within the hour.

-4) Advise parents to call their primary healthcare provider or local Health Department for further guidance and to inquire if testing is needed.
-Advise them to report test results to the school.
-The individual may choose to isolate for 10 days, in lieu of going to the doctor.
+5) Parents will be advised to call their primary healthcare provider or local Health Department for further guidance and to inquire if testing is needed.
+Test results should be reported to the school, or the individual may choose to isolate for 10 days, in lieu of going to the doctor.